gtalarico/pyairtable/docs/source/substitutions.rst

     the connection to be established  and 5 seconds for a server read timeout.
 Default is ``None`` (no timeout).

+.. |arg_max_records_per_request| replace:: Maximum records per request, to be used when doing batch creations/updates

 .. |kwarg_view| replace:: The name or ID of a view.
     If set, only the records in that view will be returned.
     The records will be sorted according to the order of the view.